jhamberr/jhamberr/README.md

 ---

 ### 💬 About Me
-- 🔭 I’m currently working on [Your Project or Role]
+- 🔭 I’m currently working on:
-- 🌱 I’m currently learning [Technologies or Skills]
+- 🌱 I’m currently learning:
-- 👯 I’m looking to collaborate on [Projects]
+- 👯 I’m looking to collaborate on:
-- 💬 Ask me about [Your Expertise]
+- 💬 Ask me about:
-- 📫 How to reach me: [Your Email or Social Links]
+- 📫 How to reach me:
-- ⚡ Fun fact: [Fun fact about you]

 ---